Solid fuel burning and particulate pollution

 A growing problem:

-In Bristol we are likely to be following the national trend that has seen an increase in solid fuel burning and the installation of wood burners.
+In Bristol we follow the national trend that has seen an increase in solid fuel burning and the installation of wood burners.
 In most cases this will be as a form of secondary heating rather than as the main source of domestic heating.

 How polluting are wood burning stoves?

-Burning domestic solid fuels leads to emissions of PM2.5, which are some of the most harmful to human health.
+Burning domestic solid fuels leads to emissions of PM2.5, which is harmful to human health.

 A Clean Air Act (Defra exempt for Smoke Control Areas) wood burning stove emits more than 10 times as much particulate matter as a Euro VI HGV – these are the most recent lorries from 2015 onwards.